 Our officers and directors presently have, and any of them in the future may have additional, fiduciary or contractual obligations to other entities, including another blank check company, and, accordingly, may have conflicts of interest in determining to which entity a particular business opportunity should be presented.
 Following the completion of this offering and until we consummate our initial business combination, we intend to engage in the business of identifying and combining with one or more businesses.
 Each of our officers and directors presently has, and any of them in the future may have, additional fiduciary or contractual obligations to other entities pursuant to which such officer or director is or will be required to present a business combination opportunity to such entity, including ARYA Sciences Acquisition Corp II, subject to his or her fiduciary duties under Cayman Islands law.

-Accordingly, they may have conflicts of interest in determining to which entity a particular business opportunity should be presented.
-These conflicts may not be resolved in our favor and a potential target business may be presented to another entity prior to its presentation to us, subject to their fiduciary duties under Cayman Islands law.
+Accordingly, they may have conflicts of interest in determining to which entity a particular business may be presented to another entity prior to its presentation to us, subject to their fiduciary duties under Cayman Islands law.